 safekeeping of cremated remains until received by a designated family member

-If you believe direct cremation is right for your situation, we encourage you to read our page on why to choose cremation to learn more about what’s involved in making this decision.
+If you believe that one of our direct cremations is right for your situation, we encourage you to read our page on why to choose cremation to learn more about what’s involved in making this decision.
 Anyone unfamiliar with cremation will appreciate the facts within our webpage, What is Cremation?
 You may also find our discussion of cremation costs to be of value.

 Or, you can simplify things by calling us at 201-891-4770; we’ll take all the time you need to explore the subject of direct cremations and review other cremation options, including cremation funeral services and cremation memorial services.